 Hello!
 We just wanted to say a huge welcome to anyone who’s new to Cambridge (and to BAIT!) and introduce ourselves

 BAIT’s a fun, friendly and radical (as in political, not 80s slang) zine that’s published once a term in beautiful A5 – and we’d love you to get involved!
-We’re currently looking for submissions for issue ten, on Borders, and we want your poems, photos, paintings, polemics, doodles and anything else under the sun – you can join BAIT submissions on Facebook to find some prompts, or read previous issues of the zine on the Past Issues page!
-The deadline to submit is 23:59 on October 30th!
+Submissions for Issue 11 on Currents are open until the 12th February, and we want your poems, photos, paintings, polemics, doodles and anything else under the sun – you can join BAIT submissions on Facebook to find some prompts, or read previous issues of the zine on the Past Issues page!
+Send any questions and submissions to email@example.com!!

 The second issue of BAIT – Elitism, published in Michaelmas 2017 – was full of brilliant polemics and essays, which we’ve uploaded a few of here.
 Kaye Song’s photos of flyovers in Mumbai and Lily Rose Sharry’s essay on intra-class relationships are just superb.
 These are all conversations that Cambridge (the most powerful ‘apolitical’ space in the country) doesn’t have nearly enough, and ones we’d like to have again in our pages.